raj-gun/NonSysID/README.md

 ## Paper

-If you are using NonSysId in academia, please cite our paper:
+If you are using the NonSysId package for academic purposes, kindly reference our paper as follows:

 **NonSysId: A nonlinear system identification package with improved model term selection for NARMAX models**